Snap-decision defense may not work for Minneapolis officer

 Still, Alpert and other experts said that despite the strength of the video that prompted a nationwide outpouring of fury over Floyd’s death, prosecutors could be hard-pressed to convict Chauvin of murder because of both the facts of the case and attitudes toward police.

-Chauvin‘s lawyers are expected to argue that Floyd’s swallowing of drugs during his arrest - along with the 46-year-old man’s underlying health conditions, including high blood pressure and heart disease - caused or at least contributed to his death.
+Chauvin‘s lawyer is expected to argue that Floyd’s swallowing of drugs during his arrest - along with the 46-year-old man’s underlying health conditions, including high blood pressure and heart disease - caused or at least contributed to his death.
+Prosecutors argue it was Chauvin‘s knee on Floyd‘s neck that killed him.

 Phil Stinson, a criminologist at Bowling Green State University who tracks cases against police, said that out of thousands of deadly police shootings in the U.S. since 2005, fewer than 140 officers have been charged with murder or manslaughter.
-Only seven of those were convicted of murder.
+Only seven were convicted of murder.

 Historically juries have been more willing to give officers the benefit of the doubt that they acted reasonably during violent or fatal encounters.
 Stinson said juries seem to also opt for lesser charges or acquit officers who have lost their job, seemingly asking themselves if the officers have been “punished enough already.”